A 5-step action plan to transform your operational excellence ecosystem

 5. Develop competencies and support cultural change

 Once you’ve defined the reasons for cultural change, convey them to the workforce.
-An organisation-wide sense of urgency is necessary to compel the organisation to transform.
+An organization-wide sense of urgency is necessary to compel the organization to transform.
 This is often referred to as being the ‘burning platform for change’.

-DOWNLOAD How To Guide: Managing Change across the Organisation to find out how to successfully lead and manage your change efforts.
+DOWNLOAD How To Guide: Managing Change across the Organization to find out how to successfully lead and manage your change efforts.